kun-wang/kun-wang.github.io/content/home/projects.md

 # Change 'active' to 'true' to show this section
 active: true
 # Order that this section appears on the page.
-weight: 40
+weight: 50

-title: Recent Publications
+title: Projects
 subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - publication
+      - projects
     tag: ''
     category: ''
     publication_type: ''